-The secret to a healthier heart may have been hiding in plain sight in the produce aisle.
+The secret to a healthier heart may have been hiding in plain sight in the produce aisle, as new research shows that raspberries help with high cholesterol, high blood pressure, and inflammation.

-A 2024 meta-analysis shows that eating raspberries can significantly lower LDL (“bad” cholesterol) and total cholesterol, especially in people over 35 with metabolic syndrome.
+A 2024 meta-analysis shows that eating raspberries can significantly lower LDL (“bad” cholesterol), especially in people over 35 who are living with metabolic syndrome.
 Moreover, raspberries boost HDL (“good” cholesterol) and improve blood pressure.
 Together, these effects contribute to a healthier cardiovascular system.

-Polyphenols in raspberries have been associated with improved blood flow and blood pressure, Mary Curristin, a nutritionist from ART Health Solutions, told The Epoch Times.
-The high potassium content can further help balance sodium levels, contributing to blood pressure regulation.
-The antioxidants may reduce oxidative stress, and the dietary fiber can help reduce cholesterol levels, particularly LDL, Curristin added.
+Additionally, the berries’ high potassium content can further help balance sodium levels, contributing to blood pressure regulation.
+The antioxidants they contain may reduce oxidative stress, while dietary fiber can help reduce cholesterol levels, particularly LDL, Curristin said.

-Research has also shown that raspberries work similarly to ibuprofen, enabling the body to block signals that cause inflammation and pain.
+Other research has confirmed that polyphenols enhance nitric oxide production, which is vital for relaxing blood vessels, and that raspberries work similarly to ibuprofen, enabling the body to block signals that cause inflammation and pain.

 Optimizing health involves considering a range of nutritional interventions, starting with a balanced and varied diet.
 This includes focusing on nutrient-dense foods that are high in antioxidants, vitamins, and minerals.

-Nutrition and lifestyle management are a part of most disease management recommendations for conditions like pre-diabetes, diabetes, heart disease, blood pressure, kidney disease, and cancer, said Melissa Ann Prest, a registered dietician nutritionist with a doctor of clinical nutrition, told The Epoch Times.
+Nutrition and lifestyle management are a part of most disease management recommendations for conditions like pre-diabetes, diabetes, heart disease, blood pressure, kidney disease, and cancer, Melissa Ann Prest, a registered dietician nutritionist with a doctorate in clinical nutrition, told The Epoch Times.

-Nutritional interventions are a powerful tool in managing and preventing these chronic conditions, Curristin, who is also a spokesperson for the Academy of Nutrition and Dietetics, said. “[Nutritional interventions] not only complement traditional treatments but often lead to better health outcomes.”
+Nutritional interventions are a powerful tool in managing and preventing these chronic conditions, according to Curristin. “[Nutritional interventions] not only complement traditional treatments, but often lead to better health outcomes,” she said.

 Ways to Enjoy Raspberries